mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/tools.txt

 Output:
 ^^^^^^^
-Will return a json formated output
+Will return a json formated output.
 Errors will be returned with json that contains ::

  {